alexklibisz/elastiknn/docs/_posts/2021-07-30-how-does-elastiknn-work.md

 title: "How Does Elastiknn Work?"
 permalink: /posts/how-does-elastiknn-work-july-2021/
 date: 2021-07-24 18:00:00 -0500
-author_profile: false
+author_profile: true
 author: Alex Klibisz
 excerpt: "This post walks through the implementation of Elastiknn.
 If I've done my job well, you should find it's pretty simple."
 classes: wide
 ---

 This post covers the implementation of Elastiknn in fairly thorough detail.
-The only way to get _more_ detail is to read and modify the code on [Github](https://github.com/alexklibisz/elastiknn), which is also recommended as a follow-up.
+The best way to get _more_ detail is to explore and contribute to the project, hosted on [Github](https://github.com/alexklibisz/elastiknn).

-Hopefully I can convey that this implementation is just a combination of a few simple concepts, with only a couple non-trivial optimizations for better performance.
+This post should (ideally) convey that Elastiknn is just a combination of a few simple concepts, with a couple interesting optimizations for better performance.

-This post assumes familiarity with nearest neighbor search (aka "vector search").
+This post assumes some familiarity with nearest neighbor search (aka "vector search"),[^vector-search-resources] Locality Sensitive Hashing,[^lsh-resources] and Elasticsearch and Lucene.[^elasticsearch-resources]
-If you need a refresher on this topic, there are a number of existing resources.[^ann-resources]

-This post also assumes familiarity with Elasticsearch and Lucene.[^elasticsearch-resources]

 This post does not directly cover the Elastiknn API.
-If that's of interest, I recommend reading the [API docs](/api) and the [Multimodal Search on the Amazon Products Dataset tutorial](http://localhost:4000/tutorials/multimodal-search-amazon-products-dataset/).
+If that's of interest, I recommend reading the [API docs](/api) and the tutorial for [Multimodal Search on the Amazon Products Dataset](http://localhost:4000/tutorials/multimodal-search-amazon-products-dataset/).

 ## What does Elastiknn do?

 In short, Elastiknn is an Elasticsearch plugin for exact and approximate nearest neighbor search.
+The name is a combination of _Elastic_ and _KNN_ -- I pronounce it _elasti-knn_.

-The fill list of features (copied from the home page) is as follows:
+The full list of features (copied from the home page) is as follows:

 - Datatypes to efficiently store dense and sparse numerical vectors in Elasticsearch documents, including multiple vectors per document.
 - Exact nearest neighbor queries for five similarity functions: [L1](https://en.wikipedia.org/wiki/Taxicab_geometry), [L2](https://en.wikipedia.org/wiki/Euclidean_distance), [Cosine](https://en.wikipedia.org/wiki/Cosine_similarity), [Jaccard](https://en.wikipedia.org/wiki/Jaccard_index), and [Hamming](https://en.wikipedia.org/wiki/Hamming_distance).
-- Approximate queries using [Locality Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) and related algorithms for L2, Cosine, Jaccard, and Hamming similarity.
+- Approximate queries using [Locality Sensitive Hashing](https://en.wikipedia.org/wiki/Locality-sensitive_hashing) for L2, Cosine, Jaccard, and Hamming similarity.
 - Integration of nearest neighbor queries with standard Elasticsearch queries.
 - Incremental index updates: start with any number of vectors and incrementally create/update/delete more without ever re-building the entire index.
 - Implementation based on standard Elasticsearch and Lucene primitives, entirely in the JVM.
-This means deployment is a simple plugin installation and indexing and querying both scale horizontally with Elasticsearch.
+Indexing and querying scale horizontally with Elasticsearch.

 The API is embedded into the standard Elasticsearch JSON-over-HTTP API -- [see the API docs](/api).